Feedback Insertion-Deletion Codes: Introduction

-As a side contribution of our paper, we present a more elaborate version of the technical proof by Zigangirov~\cite{zigangirov1976number}.
-We hope that this makes the intuitive algorithm with simple encoding and decoding procedures which is nevertheless hard to analyze more accessible to a wider audience.
+As a side contribution of our paper, we present a more elaborate version of Zigangirov's technical analysis~\cite{zigangirov1976number} of Horstein's algorithm~\cite{horstein1963sequential} for the adversarial substitution channel.
+We hope that this makes the intuitive algorithm which is nevertheless hard to analyze more accessible to a wider audience.